Tel: 01274 636921 / Fax: 01274 637160

 Welcome to Reception.
 We have two classes, once called Churchill and the other called Donaldson.

-Churchill class is taught by Miss Vincenzi and Mrs Tyson and Donaldson class is taught by Miss Wade and Mrs Sedman (on a Wednesday).
-Our other helpers include: Mrs Lester, Miss Haque, Mr Ashraf and Miss Connell.
+Churchill class is taught by Miss Vincenzi and Donaldson class is taught by Mrs Binns and Miss Mason.
+Our class helpers include: Mrs Lester, Miss Dyson and Mrs Akhter.